8 minute read

 - Acknowledge the needs of your childhood which were not met.

 - Identify what/who is self-limiting or toxic in your life.

 - Be bold, be brave – take full accountability and ownership of your one precious life and your reality.
 No rationalisations.
 No excuses.
 No defences.
 No denial.
 There is no need to, this is about building self-knowledge to heal and make the changes you are seeking.
 You are doing this for you.

 Step 4 – Reclaim your gorgeous self, your present and your future

 - Grieve the unmet needs of your childhood.
 These cannot now be fulfilled by others in adulthood, the time has passed.
-To move forward and break the repeating patterns of behaviour that lead to relationships that break your heart, you must let these go.
+To move forward and break the repeating patterns of behaviour that lead to relationships that break your heart, you must acknowledge the hurts, accept them, and let them go.

 - Reconnect to your inner voice and current needs, this is your pipeline to your true self and authenticity.
 Your compass to finding your best life.
 Tune in by mindfully asking yourself regularly ‘What am I feeling at this moment?’.
 The answer will guide you towards any necessary changes that align with your freedom and joy.

 - Define and implement strong, clear boundaries to take full responsibility for what is yours to own and to separate you from responsibilities that belong to others.